glasnt/talks/2018_10_DjangoConUS.podium/slides.md

 the first few in this list are pretty standard fair; authentication, sessions, sites, admin

-There's also one in there called aldryn_sso. this is because I've hosted this on divio cloud.
-We're holding a workshop during the sprints on it, come see me afterwards!
+There's also one in there called aldryn_sso.
+The divio platform gives a bunch of things out of the boxx, and the ability to use your divio account to log into the django admin is one of them.

 But what we're looking for is, in a lovely happenstance, the models that match the name of the website we saw earlier -- unicodex.
 ---